1. What are Hedge Funds?

 Hedge funds are mutual funds that are privately managed by experts.
 For this reason, they tend to be a bit on the costlier side.
 Hence, they are affordable and feasible only for the financially well-off.
 You not only have to be someone with surplus funds, but also an aggressive risk-seeker.
 This is because the manager buys and sells assets at a dizzying speed to keep up with the market movements.

-As you know, more the deposits, more the risks.
+As you know, higher the structural complexity, more the risks.
 Hence, the expense ratio (fee to the fund manager) is way more for hedge funds than regular mutual funds.
 It can range from 15% to 20% of your returns.
-So, we recommend first-time depositors to steer clear from these funds until you gaining considerable experience in the field.
-Even then, it all depends on the asset manager.
-Therefore, unless you have full faith in your fund manager, investing in hedge funds can cause you sleepless nights.
+So, we recommend first-time depositors to steer clear from these funds until you gain considerable experience in the field.
+Even then, it all depends on the fund manager.
+Therefore, unless you have full faith in your fund manager, investing in hedge funds can give you sleepless nights.

 Hedge fund industry in India is relatively young and it got a green flag in 2012 when Securities and Exchange Board of India (SEBI) allowed alternative investments funds (AIF).
 They have following features:

 Only qualified or accredited investors can invest in hedge funds.
 They are mainly high net worth individuals (HNIs), banks, insurance companies, endowments and pension funds.
 The minimum ticket size for investors putting money in these funds is Rs 1 crore.